 If you are in need of prayer, simply select the state and city in which you live.
 Fill out the prayer request form and submit it.
 Our prayer team retrieves your prayer request throughout the day and will respond within 24 hours.
 We are committed to the power of prayer and encourage you to give our prayer team the power to lift you up.
 The mission of our prayer ministry is to extend the love, comfort and compassion of Jesus Christ.

-We offer prayer in three ways:
+We offer three ways of prayer:

 • Prayer by visitation